Downtown ranked the 'most walkable neighborhood in Los Angeles'

 Walk Score ranked Downtown as the number one most walkable neighborhood in L.A.

-DOWNTOWN LOS ANGELES — Downtown ranked as the “most walkable neighborhood in Los Angeles,” according to Walk Score -- a website dedicated to promoting foot traffic and public transportation in communities throughout the United States.
+DOWNTOWN LOS ANGELES — Downtown ranked as the according to a website dedicated to promoting foot traffic and public transportation in communities throughout the United States.

 With a score of 92, Downtown is dubbed a "walker's paradise."
 The site also notes that in Los Angeles, about 52 percent of residents have a Walk Score of 70 or higher.

-A recent study of the nation's 25 largest cities also concluded that Los Angeles ranks number 11 in terms of public transportation and number 13 in walkability.
+A recent study of the nation's 25 largest cities also concluded that in terms of public transportation and number 13 in walkability.

 The website says that being a resident of a walkable neighborhood is good for your health, estimating the average person weighs six to 10 pounds less than "someone who lives in a sprawling neighborhood."